Arakawa grids: Arakawa C-grid

 The "staggered" Arakawa C-grid further separates evaluation of vector quantities compared to the Arakawa B-grid. e.g., instead of evaluating both east-west (u) and north-south (v) velocity components at the grid center, one might evaluate the u components at the centers of the left and right grid faces, and the v components at the centers of the upper and lower grid faces.

+(Note that the picture is incorrect; Arakawa C staggering has the velocities perpendicular to the cell faces.)

 Arakawa D-grid

 An Arakawa D-grid is a 90° rotation of an Arakawa C-grid.
 E.g., instead of evaluating the v velocity components at the centers of the upper/lower grid faces and the u velocity components at the centers of the right/left grid faces, one would evaluate the v velocity components at the centers of the right/left grid faces and the u velocity components at the centers of the upper/lower grid faces.

+(Note that the picture is incorrect; the velocities are tangential to the cell faces.)

 Arakawa E-grid

 The Arakawa E-grid is "staggered," but also rotated 45° relative to the other grid orientations.
 This allows all variables to be defined along a single face of the rectangular domain.